buddyup/design/README.md

 TODO

-Clicking the profile button in nav ( top right ) will bring you to the site-map page.
+The "logout" link will redirect to the sitemap page.
+It can be found in the profile overflow menu ( top right ).
+On mobile, its the last link in the menu.

 ## Dependencies